microsoftgraph/microsoft-graph-comms-samples/Samples/V1.0Samples/LocalMediaSamples/AudioVideoPlaybackBot/README.md

 # Introduction

 ## About

 The AudioVideoPlaybackBot sample guides you through building, deploying and testing an application hosted media bot.
 This sample demonstrates how a bot can do a video stream and change screen sharing role.

 ## Getting Started

-This section walks you through the process of deploying and testing the sample AudioVideoPlaybackBot to Azure.
+This section walks you through the process of deploying and testing the sample bot.

 ### Bot Registration

 1. Follow the steps in [Register Calling Bot](https://microsoftgraph.github.io/microsoft-graph-comms-samples/docs/articles/calls/register-calling-bot.html).
 Save the bot name, bot app id and bot secret for configuration.

 1. Add the following Application Permissions to the bot: